-It is not something we practice as adults.
-Play is squeezed out of us as we begin to categorize and assign symbols to our understanding of the world.
-As we become more linear in our thinking, go to school, , join organized sports, as our time is filled with specific "slots" in which to complete our tasks for the day. ( It is precisely why we are confident of drawing the symbolic lollipop tree as children, but are less able and confident to actually "see" a tree and draw what is there).
+Play is not something we practice as adults.
+It is squeezed out of us as we begin to categorize and assign symbols to our understanding of the world.
+As we become more linear in our thinking, go to school, join organized sports, our time is filled with checking boxes to complete our tasks for the day. ( It is precisely why we are confident of drawing the symbolic lollipop tree as children, but are less able and confident to actually "see" a tree and draw what is there).

-Taking time to get back to that childlike wonder where we get in touch with imagination and creativity, leading us to recognize that little kid we left behind somewhere along the way is still there, patiently waiting, gift in hand.
+Taking time to get back to that childlike wonder- where we get back in touch with imagination and creativity- lead us to recognize that the little kid we left behind somewhere along the way is still there, patiently waiting, gift in hand.